Rules and Regulations

 In considering a request from an applicant for special accommodations, AFP and Pearson VUE are guided by a sense of fairness.
 Special accommodations are granted to give an approved candidate the opportunity to be examined in an equivalent manner with other candidates, but not to provide an advantage over other candidates.

 Before you are allowed to test, you will be required to provide one form of identification that includes your name, signature, photograph, and an expiration date.
 Your first and last name (family name), as it appears on your identification, must match exactly both the name the test center has on file for you and the name that appears on your ATT.

 Acceptable forms of identification include: valid passport, valid driver's license with photo, or other government issued ID.

 You will NOT be able to test without the proper identification.
 Should you be turned away due to improper identification, you will be required to pay the $100 USD no-show penalty fee.
-If you are unable to reschedule your appointment within the testing window, you will have the option to transfer.
-To transfer to another testing window, $125 USD per exam part is required.

 There are some discrepancies that are acceptable and those are listed below:

 - Single letter transposition: Cohen, Cohne

 - Single letter omission: Brooks, Brook